Milton Lawn Edging Services

 Contact Milton's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Milton is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per the Massachusetts Department of Environmental Protection (MassDEP).
-Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works is necessary to protect street trees and integrate with municipal projects like sidewalk replacement or beautification.
-Immediate cleanup is critical to prevent storm drain contamination and should be coordinated with street sweeping schedules.
+Proper debris disposal is a key responsibility when performing lawn edging in Milton.
+Yard waste, such as grass clippings and edging debris, must be placed in biodegradable paper bags from April through November—plastic bags are not permitted per MassDEP guidelines.
+For bulk materials like metal, plastic, or concrete edging, use the town's Transfer Station.
+Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects.
+Immediate cleanup is essential to prevent storm drain contamination and should be coordinated with street sweeping schedules.

 Milton Department of Public Works